-Our Vessels are complex and their operations are technically challenging and the operation of our Vessels is subject to mechanical risks.
+Our Vessels are complex and their operations are technically challenging and subject to mechanical risks.
 Operational problems may lead to loss of revenue or higher than anticipated operating expenses or require additional capital expenditures.
-Moreover, pursuant to our customer contracts, our Vessels must maintain certain specified performance standards, which may include timeliness, consumption of no more than a specified amount of fuel per day or a requirement not to exceed a maximum average daily boil-off through the course of a defined period of time.
-If we fail to maintain these standards and no contractual exceptions such as bad weather apply, we may be liable to our customers for reduced hire, damages and certain liquidated damages payable under the charterer's contract with its customer, and in certain circumstances, our customers may be entitled to terminate their respective contracts with us.
+Moreover, pursuant to our charters, our Vessels must maintain certain specified performance standards, which may include timeliness, consumption of no more than a specified amount of fuel per day or a requirement not to exceed a maximum average daily boil-off through the course of a defined period of time.
+If we fail to maintain these standards and no contractual exceptions such as bad weather apply, we may be liable to our charterer for reduced hire, damages and certain liquidated damages payable under the charterer's contract with its customer, and in certain circumstances, our charterer may be entitled to terminate its contract with us.
 Any of these results could harm our business, financial condition and results of operations.